 WHAT IS THE ECONOMIC IMPACT OF THE DAIRY CHECKOFF?

-To give dairy farmers and importers a clear picture of how checkoff funds are used, Dairy Management Inc. (DMI) commissioned an independent study to assess the return on investment of key checkoff programs and initiatives.
+To give dairy farmers and importers a clear picture of how checkoff funds are used, Dairy Management Inc. (DMI) commissioned an independent study to assess the impact on investment of key checkoff programs and initiatives.

 Share